subpop/command-line-assistant/CONTRIBUTING.md

 Required packages:
 - Python 3.9 or greater

-Before installing the dependencies with `poetry`, install the necessary development packages.
+Before installing the dependencies with `uv`, install the necessary development packages.
 This is required for running `clad`, and installing the rest of the dependencies.

 ```sh
 sudo dnf install 'pkgconfig(cairo)' 'pkgconfig(cairo-gobject)' 'pkgconfig(gobject-introspection-1.0)' 'pkgconfig(mariadb)' /usr/bin/pg_config